A rape victim who won a civil case against her attacker is calling for Scotland to get rid of the "not proven" verdict in criminal courts.

 Why does Scotland have not proven?

-He states that there is a common misconception the not guilty verdict was a later addition to the proven and not proven outcomes.
+They state that there is a common misconception the not guilty verdict was a later addition to the proven and not proven outcomes.

-Prof Chalmers cites Ian Willock's The Origins and Development of the Jury in Scotland as an authoritative history.
+The article cites Ian Willock's The Origins and Development of the Jury in Scotland as an authoritative history.

 Willocks says that the not proven verdict was a "pure historical accident" rather than a "manifestation of the genius of Scottish criminal jurisprudence".